 It’s a topic with which science fiction has only recently started grappling.
 Although the genre thrives on exploration plots, those narratives have often echoed colonial themes.
 Protagonists are depicted as “discoverers” of aliens and planets, rather than invaders; their long-term negative impact on these societies is rarely examined; and inherent traits are ascribed to different cultures and species (such as the always-logical Vulcans or perpetually scheming Ferengi in Star Trek).

 And while these fantastical stories have real-world analogies, they’re rarely told by those who have experienced the inequities following historical “discoveries.”
-Despite filmmaking’s digital revolution in the late 1990s and early 2000s, sci-fi films with complex effects elaborate sets are still prohibitively expensive to make, requiring specialized equipment and significant time investments.
+Despite filmmaking’s digital revolution in the late 1990s and early 2000s, sci-fi films with complex effects and elaborate sets are still prohibitively expensive to make, requiring specialized equipment and significant time investments.

 On the most basic level, I want to make the case for the continued need to have humans involved in creating art.